kodi-community-addons/script.skin.helper.widgets/README.md

 ListItem.TvShowTitle --> Name of the show
 ListItem.Studio --> Network of the show
 ListItem.FirstAired --> Airdate for the episode
-ListItem.Art(fanart, poster etc.) --> Artwork from the TV show ListItem.Thumb or Listitem.Art(thumb) --> Episode thumb (if provided by tvdb)
+ListItem.Art(fanart, poster etc.) --> Artwork from the TV show (in Kodi database) ListItem.Thumb or Listitem.Art(thumb) --> Episode thumb (if provided by tvdb)

 Besides the default Kodi ListItem properties for episodes the following properties will exist:

-ListItem.Property(airday) --> The weekday the show will air on the network (e.g. Monday) ListItem.Property(airtime) --> The time the show will air on the network (e.g. 8:00 PM)
+ListItem.Property(airday) --> The weekday the show will air on the network (e.g. Monday) ListItem.Property(airtime) --> The time the show will air on the network (e.g. 8:00 PM) ListItem.Property(airdatetime) --> Combination of airdate and airtime ListItem.Property(airdatetime.label) --> Combination of airdate, airtime and network
 ________________________________________________________________________________________________________

 ##### Next airing episodes